 From the quantitative analysis, some conclusions can be drawn on the considered unstructured spline constructions and between unstructured spline constructions compared to variational methods such as Nitsche's method or a penalty method.
-From the analysis, it is in general observed that depending on the problem type, the different methods have their advantages and disadvantages.
-Firstly, simple biharmonic equations (see \cref{subsec:quantitative_biharmonic}) and linear shells (see \cref{subsec:quantitative_linearShell}) provide good results for all methods.
-However, the AS-$G^1$ and Approx.~$C^1$ methods showed slow convergence for the double-curved shell and the D-patch suffers from ill-conditioning for fine meshes.
-The Almost-$C^1$ provides good results in general, however it is only applicable on bi-quadratic splines.
-Secondly, all methods show superiority over a Nitsche's method for the computation of an eigenvalue spectrum for plate vibrations (see \cref{subsec:quantitative_eigenvalue}) and no significant differences between the unstructured spline constructions are noted.
-Thirdly, the D-Patch and Almost-$C^1$ show straight-forward applicability on the problem of a complex geometry (see \cref{subsec:quantitative_modalCar}) compared to the pre-processing efforts that are required for the Approx.~$C^1$ and AS-$G^1$ methods.
+From the analysis, it was in general observed that depending on the problem type, the different methods have their advantages and disadvantages.
+Firstly, simple biharmonic equations (see \cref{subsec:quantitative_biharmonic}) and linear shells (see \cref{subsec:quantitative_linearShell}) provided good results for all methods.
+However, the AS-$G^1$ and Approx.~$C^1$ methods showed slow convergence for the double-curved shell and the D-patch suffered from ill-conditioning for fine meshes.
+The Almost-$C^1$ provided good results in general, however it is only applicable on bi-quadratic splines.
+Secondly, all methods showed superiority over Nitsche's method for the computation of an eigenvalue spectrum for plate vibrations (see \cref{subsec:quantitative_eigenvalue}) and no significant differences between the unstructured spline constructions have been observed.
+Thirdly, the D-Patch and Almost-$C^1$ showed straight-forward applicability on the problem of a complex geometry (see \cref{subsec:quantitative_modalCar}), whereas the analysis-suitability requirement of the AS-$G^1$ method and the smoothness requirement of the Approx.~$C^1$ method are non-trivial to satisfy on off-the-shelf industrial geometries.\\

 For the penalty method, no suitable penalty parameter was found, and probably optimal penalty parameters should be chosen per interface rather than globally.
-Lastly, the AS-$G^1$ and Approx.~$C^1$ methods provide superior results for stress reconstruction, where the D-Patch suffers around the EVs due to its singular parameterization and the Almost-$C^1$ method provides bad results due to a lack of higher degrees.\\
+Lastly, the AS-$G^1$ and Approx.~$C^1$ methods provided superior results for stress reconstruction, where the D-Patch suffered around the EVs due to its singular parameterization and the Almost-$C^1$ method provided bad results due to a lack of higher degrees.\\